If you want to check the levels of some of your vehicle's essential liquids, here is how to do so and why it is important…

 Power steering fluid isn't as essential as brake fluid, and you can get by without it.
 However, the added difficulty to steering could be dangerous in a situation where you need to quickly maneuver your vehicle to avert an accident.
 For the essence of safety (and the added convenience that power steering adds), you should always make sure that your power steering fluid levels are full.
 To check this, look for a small tank that is near your vehicle's firewall, near the bottom of the windshield.
 The levels should be on the tank.

-If you are in need of help with changing or checking any of your vehicle's fluids, then don't hesitate to stop by Schulz Auto parts today or give our team a call.
+If you are in need of help with changing or checking any of your vehicle's fluids, then don't hesitate to stop by Schulz Garage today or give our team a call.
 Our experienced and friendly technicians will help you get the help you need to keep your vehicle healthy and on the road.